 He says CCL is complementary to Spark Digital.

-“Its acquisition also reinforces Spark Digital’s commitment to business in the South Island, following significant investment in a new data centre in Christchurch and a recent expansion of Spark’s Dunedin data centre,” he adds.
+“Its acquisition also reinforces Spark Digital’s commitment to business in the South Island, following significant investment in a new data center in Christchurch and a recent expansion of Spark’s Dunedin data center,” he adds.

 Andrew Allan, CCL chief executive, dubbed the acquisition ‘a big move for us’.

 “With Spark New Zealand’s backing, CCL will gain the benefits of Spark Digital’s resources to help us accelerate our growth,” Allan says.

 He says CCL will retain ‘its own unique way of working’.

 “Our customers should expect the same total commitment to their future success, with the added power of Spark new Zealand behind us,” Allan says.

 Miles says Spark wants to ‘strengthen and grow’ CCL, not change it.